Tuberculosis

 Services available at CCDPH:

-Suburban Cook County residents seeking TB screening for pre-employment or school enrollment should contact their primary care doctor as routine screening for low risk individulas will no longer be conducted at CCDPH clinics as of December 19, 2014.
+Suburban Cook County residents seeking TB screening for pre-employment or school enrollment should contact their primary care doctor as routine screening for low-risk individuals is no longer routinely conducted at CCDPH TB clinics.